Okta vs Microsoft Entra ID: Identity Provider Comparison (2026)

 Okta's SSO is application-agnostic by design.
 The OIN (Okta Integration Network) contains 7,000+ pre-built integrations with standardized setup guides.
 For common SaaS applications (Salesforce, ServiceNow, Workday, GitHub, AWS IAM Identity Center), Okta's integration depth and testing quality is generally ahead of Entra ID.

 Entra ID's SSO works best within the Microsoft ecosystem.
 M365 apps, Azure, Teams, SharePoint, and Intune authenticate natively with zero configuration.
-For non-Microsoft apps, Entra ID's Azure AD App Gallery has 4,000+ integrations — solid but slightly narrower than Okta's catalog.
-Where Entra ID shines is the depth of integration: logging, risk signals, device compliance checks, and Conditional Access policies all work seamlessly because everything runs on the same Microsoft graph.
+For non-Microsoft apps, Entra ID's Azure AD App Gallery has 4,000+ integrations: solid but slightly narrower than Okta's catalog.
+Where Entra ID shines is the depth of integration: logging, risk signals, device compliance checks, and Conditional Access policies all work together natively because everything runs on the same Microsoft graph.

 For organizations running a majority of Microsoft applications, Entra ID's SSO experience is arguably better than Okta's because the integration is native rather than federated.